spth/clang/README.txt

-This is a fork of clang, the LLVm cfe.
+This is a fork of clang, the LLVM cfe.
 The purpose is to get a cfe->opt->cbe->SDCC toolchain, to be able to use LLVM optimizations and language support with SDCC.
 Thus clang needs targets the target architecture of SDCC, to support suitbale type sizes, alignment, etc.